Searching

 Search QuerySearch Results

-contain the words searchblox or test.
+searchblox testIf default=OR, contain the words searchblox or test.
+If default=AND, contain both words.

-"Enterprise Search"contain the exact expression Enterprise Search.
+"Enterprise Search"Contain the exact phrase Enterprise Search.

-SearchBlox NOT testcontain the word SearchBlox but not the word test.
+SearchBlox NOT testContain the word SearchBlox but not the word test.

-+Enterprise +Searchcontain the words Enterprise and Search.
++Enterprise +SearchMust contain both words Enterprise and Search.

-+(Enterprise Search) +SearchBloxcontain either Enterprise or Search and SearchBlox
++(Enterprise Search) +SearchBloxContain either Enterprise or Search and must contain SearchBlox.`